PRESS

 Media

-Andrea Luna: "I wish I could become invisible one day"
+Andrea Luna: "I wish I could become invisible someday"

 | ORDINARY PEOPLE

 A woman.
-This Barcelona native tells of her long struggle to accept herself and be accepted as a transsexual woman.
+This woman from Barcelona recounts her long struggle to accept herself and be accepted as a transgender woman.

-Andrea Luna: "I wish I could become invisible one day"
+Andrea Luna: "I wish I could become invisible someday."

 Gemma Tramullas

--I was 8 or 10 years old and, when I was alone, I painted myself with my mother's paints.
-But she did it secretly, as if she were crazy.
+-I was 8 or 10 years old and, when I was alone, I would paint myself with my mother's paints.
+But I did it secretly, as if I were crazy.

--How did you manage at school, with your classmates?
+-How did you get along at school, with your classmates?

--They were different times.
-Boys who had a feminine air were marginalized, they were laughed at, and I tried to hide it.
+-Those were different times.
+Boys who looked feminine were ostracized, laughed at, and I tried to hide it.

--I continued playing a role that was not mine, playing the man.
-I even got married, at 24 years old.
-The suffering was accumulating, until there comes a moment when you say: "Either I live as what I am or I don't live anymore."
+-I kept playing a role that wasn't mine, pretending to be a man.
+I even got married, at 24.
+The suffering kept accumulating, until there comes a moment when you say: "Either I live as what I am or I don't live anymore."

--I am 45 years old and I officially started the change 6 years ago.
-On a physical level it is gradual: every day you look in the mirror to see if you have more chest.
-On a mental level you become more sensitive, emotions overwhelm you.
-You take female hormones all your life and also male anti-hormones, anti-androgens, until you have surgery.
+"I'm 45 and I officially started the transition 6 years ago.
+Physically, it's gradual: every day you look in the mirror to see if your breasts are bigger.
+Mentally, you become more sensitive, your emotions overwhelm you.
+You take female hormones your whole life, and also male hormones, antiandrogens, until you have surgery."

--You already had the day for the sex change operation.
+-You already had a date set for the sex change operation.

 Andrea Luna